aschzero/homebridge-airmega/README.md

 * Control power, fan speed, and lights
 * Toggle between manual and auto mode
 * Reports the current air quality
-* Reports remaining life level of both filters
+* Reports the life levels and change indication for the pre-filter and Max2 filter.

 ## Prerequisites